Foundations of Ritual Online Course

 - Consider ways that long-term relations with the powers can unfold

-- Consider the critical importance of clear ritual motivation and intent
+- Deepen on the topic of clear ritual motivation and intent

-- Learn skills for spontaneous, potent, connective prayer for self and others
+- Practice skills for spontaneous, potent prayer for self and others

 - Explore basics of song and vocalization in partnership with the spirits